yashdesai87/ai-codereviewer/README.md

 ## Tips & Tricks

-* The `gpt-4` model is powerful, but [relatively expensive](https://openai.com/pricing) and does not support [JSON Mode](https://platform.openai.com/docs/guides/text-generation/json-mode) at the time of writing.
-Consider using one of the turbo models — such as `gpt-4-turbo-preview` or `gpt-3.5-turbo` — to find the right balance between price and performance.
+* The `gpt-4` model is powerful, but [relatively expensive](https://openai.com/pricing).
+Consider using more cost-effective models such as `gpt-4o`, `gpt-4o-mini`, or `gpt-4-turbo` to find the right balance between price and performance.
+All of these models support [JSON Mode](https://platform.openai.com/docs/guides/text-generation/json-mode).
 * Use `custom_prompts` to hone the action's analysis in on things you care about, and to avoid things you don't.
 There is no point, for example, in having the action repeat what your static analysis tooling does for you in real-time while coding.